facelessuser/RegReplace/readme.md

 ```

 ## Use Regex on Entire File Buffer when Using Selections
-Sometimes you might have a regex chain that lends itself better to performing the regex on the entire file buffer and then pick the matches under the selections opposed the default behavior of applying the regex directly to the selection buffer.
+Sometimes you might have a regex chain that lends itself better to performing the regex on the entire file buffer and then pick the matches under the selections as opposed to the default behavior of applying the regex directly to the selection buffer.
 To do this, you can use the option `regex_full_file_with_selections`.

 ```javascript
     {